Drogba on target as Galatasaray sweep past Copenhagen

 ISTANBUL Galatasaray's Ivorian duo Didier Drogba and Emmanuel Eboue helped the Turkish club to a comfortable 3-1 win over FC Copenhagen to move into second place behind Real Madrid in Champions League Group B on Wednesday.

-Galatasaray, last year's quarter-finalists, had lost their first group match at home to Real Madrid 6-1, and the Istanbul side will look for another three points when they travel to Copenhagen in a fortnight.

-"We automatically stepped back and played in a more conservative way in the second half, but tonight we are delighted by the result and we will be looking forward to repeat it at the next match," defender Semih Kaya told reporters after the game.

-Galatasaray's aggressive start paid off quickly as Brazilian midfielder Felipe Melo raised the roof in the 10th minute with a powerful header after Drogba's effort to win the ball near the right corner flag allowed Dany Nounkeu to cross.
+Their aggressive start paid off quickly as Brazilian midfielder Felipe Melo raised the roof in the 10th minute with a powerful header.

-In the 38th minute Dutchman Wesley Sneijder found the back of the net with a classy right-foot shot after receiving a pass from Eboue.
+Dutchman Wesley Sneijder found the net with a classy right-foot shot after receiving a pass from Eboue in the 38th minute.

-Eboue was the again the creator in first-half stoppage time, allowing Drogba to score the team's third goal after finding his compatriot's feet with an incisive ball past the opposition defence.
+Eboue was the creator again in first-half stoppage time allowing veteran striker Drogba to make it 3-0.

-Copenhagen pulled a goal back two minutes before full time when Claudemir poked the ball past Fernando Muslera.
+Copenhagen pulled one back minutes before the final whistle when Claudemir poked the ball past Fernando Muslera.

-Galatasaray have four points, five behind leaders Real Madrid, while Copenhagen remain bottom of the group with one point.

 Patience will be a virtue for Rory McIlroy on Sunday as he seeks to win the WGC-Mexico Championship and possibly regain the world number one ranking.